jclawson/hazeltask/README.md

 Hazeltask
 ==============
-An advanced task distribution system based on Hazelcast with a familiar ExecutorService API.
+An advanced general purpose task distribution system based on Hazelcast with a familiar ExecutorService API.

 Hazeltask was originally designed to provide large multi-tenent SaaS applications with an easy to use general purpose work distribution platform focusing on fair customer task load balancing.
-It has evolved from this mission to be much more powerful and configurable.
+It has evolved from this mission to be much more powerful and configurable but still really easy to use!

-Winning Features
+Top Features
 -------------
 1. Fault tolerant with task recovery
-2. Auto-balancing task allocation
+2. Automatic node task rebalancing
 3. Configurable task prioritization
 4. ExecutorService API